Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Summary

-Despite these increases in $^{10}\text{Be}$ production, detectability of a cold cloud crossing is not guaranteed.
-Detectability in marine records depends on the duration of the crossing, radiation exposure, and time resolutions of the samples.
-Encounters with cold clouds in our local neighborhood could be short-lived, since cold clouds within the Local Ribbon are estimated to be thin, filamentary sheets only 200 AU across.
-Some studies measuring cosmogenic isotopes have not detected cold cloud crossings 2-3 or 6-7 Mya, though these works use detection methods with 0.5 Myr temporal resolutions \citep{poluianov_detectability_2025, koll_cosmogenic_2025}.
-We find that methods with these temporal resolutions, such as sampling of iron-manganese crusts, cannot detect short-lived crossings through clouds only a few hundreds of AU across; clouds must have parsec-scale sizes in order to be detectable using these records.
-Measurements of long-lived cosmogenic isotopes with high temporal resolutions, such as $^{10}\text{Be}$ measurements from ocean sediments, may be necessary to determine whether the Solar System crossed through small, dense interstellar cold clouds within the past few million years.
+Despite these increases in atmospheric $^{10}\text{Be}$ production, detectability of an interstellar cloud crossing is not guaranteed.
+Detectability in geologic records depends on the duration of the crossing, radiation exposure, and time resolutions of the samples.
+Encounters with interstellar clouds in our local neighborhood could be short-lived, since clouds within the Local Ribbon may be as thin as 200 AU \citep{meyer_remarkable_2012}.
+Some studies measuring cosmogenic isotopes have not detected interstellar cloud crossings 2-3 or 6-7 Ma \citep{poluianov_detectability_2025, koll_cosmogenic_2025, valet_geomagnetic_2025}.
+We find that methods with low temporal resolutions, such as sampling of Fe-Mn crusts, cannot detect sub-parsec-scale clouds {or supernova explosions occurring near Earth.
+If the Solar System crossed an interstellar cloud during either of these time periods, the crossing duration must have lasted less than $\sim$10 kyrs.} Measurements of long-lived cosmogenic isotopes with high temporal resolutions, such as $^{10}\text{Be}$ measurements from ocean sediments {or ice cores}, are necessary to determine whether the Solar System crossed through dense interstellar cold clouds within the past few million years, {and to distinguish these crossings from supernovae.
+Our results suggest that the $^{10}\text{Be}$ peak seen by \cite{koll_cosmogenic_2025} cannot be attributed to a supernova; an interstellar cloud crossing may better fit this observation.}